pastas/pastastore/readme.md

 # pastas_projects

-This module contains a tool to manage [Pastas](https://pastas.readthedocs.io/en/latest/) timeseries and models on disk.
+This module contains a tool to manage [Pastas](https://pastas.readthedocs.io/en/latest/) timeseries and models in a database.

+The implementation is similar to pastas.Project, but instead of holding all the data in memory, all data is stored in a database or on disk instead.
+This gives the user a simple way to manage Pastas projects, and allows the user to pick up where they left off, without having to load everything into memory.

 The connection to the database/disk is managed by a connector object.
-Currently, two connectors are included:
+Currently, two connectors are included.
+Both implementations are designed to have fast read/write operations, while also compressing the stored data.
 - [Arctic](https://arctic.readthedocs.io/en/latest/) is a timeseries/dataframe database that sits atop [MongoDB](https://www.mongodb.com).
 Arctic supports pandas.DataFrames.
 - [PyStore](https://github.com/ranaroussi/pystore) is a datastore (inspired by Arctic) created for storing pandas dataframes (especially timeseries) on disk.
 Data is stored using fastparquet and compressed with Snappy.

-The implementation is similar to pastas.Project, but instead of holding all the data in memory, all data is stored in a database or on disk instead.
-This gives the user a simple way to manage Pastas projects, and allows the user to pick up where they left off, without having to load everything into memory.
-Both implementations are designed to have fast read/write operations, while also compressing the stored data.

 ## Dependencies
 This module has several dependencies (depending on which connector is used):